Plasmmer/Omni-Link/README.md

 - Support QRL
 - bridges: deviantart+instagram+downloadedarchive+datphotoalbum
 - bridges: any post in peepeth is considered peepeth when "via" is empty or begins with "peepeth", read other "via" values / peepeth profiles stored in OrbitDB
+- browser extension for URL fallback (show if URL is available on other networks, rechognize fallback option in URL)

 ## Related links